couchbase/query/docs/n1ql-select.md

 In this example, a bucket named `organizations` contains documents describing each organization.
 Each organization document has a field namd `address` which is an object.
 Using this syntax each address object becomes the input to the query.

 Finally, the most complex usage of the FROM clause allows for path joins within a document.
 This feature is sometimes referred to as `OVER`, `FLATTEN` or `UNNEST`.
 Conceptually, a document containing a nested array can have each of the members of this array joined with the document.
 Each of these joined objectes become the input to the query.
-If an element referenced along the OVER path is a scalar value, it will be treated like a single-element array.
+If an element referenced along the OVER path is a scalar value instead of an array, it will be treated like a single-element array.
 If it is NULL or MISSING, then this document will not contribute any candidate objects to the rest of the query.
 For example:

     FROM organizations o OVER o.employees e